jameel-fullstackdeveloper/react-typescript-task-crud/README.md

 ![Init Screen](/init_screen.png "Init")
 ![With Data](/with_data.png "With Data")

- It is a portfolio : Learning from freecodecamp https://www.freecodecamp.org/
+ It is a portfolio project : Learning from freecodecamp https://www.freecodecamp.org/

 # Getting Started with Create React App